 To get there; travel along the walking path to where it bends.
 You will notice a dirt path through the woods with a warning to ice climbers.
 This is the safest path.
 There are other ways to get down to the falls too, but those are not as safe.
 As we were looking for this hidden entrance, my husband joked that he felt like we were one of those Amazing Race.
 We were the team that walked in a random direction without knowing where we were going.
 Cut out the guessing and use this map.

 The trail follows the muddy river bed.
-If you try to go when it’s drier out, you risk their not being enough water to feed the falls.
+If you try to go when it’s drier out, you risk there not being enough water to feed the falls.
 After little ways, you’ll discover the spring.
 That’s when the fun begins.
 Now you get to cross over the pathways created by others.
 Stick with the path; it has the least amount of mud.
 Often you’ll find man-made bridges and other down tree’s people have used to help them cross.
 It can be kind of tricky to navigate, particularly when you’ve brought your 2 and 5-year-old with you.
 Don’t give up, you’ll make it.
 Soon you’ll find the top of the falls.
 Take the path down the right side.
 The view is amazing.

 This part of the journey was the most challenging.
 Mostly because we were traversing a muddy hillside with two small children.
 Being it was fall, the leaves masked a lot of the mud.
 What I found amazing was how well our children listened to us the whole time.
 I have to figure out how to bottle this up for home.
 Take your time getting down.
 It’s worth the effort.

-At the bottom my husband didn’t want us to go any closer.
+At the bottom, my husband didn’t want us to go any closer.
 There appeared to be no way to avoid the mud between the falls and us.
 I took one look at him and said, “I came all this way… I’m going for it!”
 He stayed back with the kids.
 I am so glad I didn’t listen to him because Shadow Falls are amazing.
 There was even space for you to get behind the falls.
 Take your time and just enjoy it before climbing back up.

 Getting up was another challenge.
 We found a couple different ways to get back up that did not need us to go over the entire stream again.
 It comprised of going straight up a slippery ravine.
 The best part was I was in charge of helping my two-year-old up.
 He thought it was so funny whenever I would pick him up and put him down over a big step up.
 It was so fun he didn’t want to climb anymore.
 Here I am, trying not to go down the mudslide and he demands to be thrown to the next location.
 We made it up with no one falling!
 Worthy to make my list of the Six Stunning Waterfalls Near Minneapolis.
+If you are looking for some more waterfall outside of the Twin Cities, check out Waterfalls of Minnesota’s North Shore and More, Expanded Second Edition: A Guide for Hikers, Sightseers and Romantics.

 If you have some free time, you should head out.
 It was so worth the climb.